MichaelSasser/matrix-python.github.io/content/internal/mjolnir/examples.md

 ---

 {{< danger >}}
-Keep in mind, some of the commands listed below can do a massive amount of damage with just a single command!<br />
+Keep in mind, some commands shown below can do a massive amount of damage with just a single command!<br />
-Do not run any command, if you don't know, what it does.
+Do not run any command, if you don't know what it does.
 Make sure to read this documentation thoroughly before using the bot.
 {{< /danger >}}